AlexandrosPanag/My_Python_Projects/README.md

 ---

 Walrus Operator ":=" allows you to assign values to variables within an expression including variables that do not yet exit

+Boolean Operator
+---

+There are two Boolean values : True & False.
+They can be created by comparing values , for instance by using the equal operator ==.